Best Buzzer Beaters From 2022-23 NBA Season - NewsBreak

 Related

-Basketball players come in all shapes and sizes.
-This is proven by players such as ‘The Round Mound‘ and the
+NBA Twitter goes wild as Paul George, Clippers halt Cavs’ win streak with miracle comeback

+The Los Angeles Clippers entered Monday night’s game against the streaking Cleveland Cavaliers in need of a victory after losing the first game of a back-to-back against the Utah Jazz, now owners of the Western Conference’s best record after dispatching the Los Angeles Lakers.
+However, the Clippers appeared destined to lose their second game in as many nights in spite of Paul George’s best efforts after they went down by 13, 111-98, with five minutes left to go in the contest.

-Josh Hart hits 3-pointer at buzzer to lift Portland Trail Blazers over Miami Heat, 110-107: At the buzzer
+Damian Lillard’s 26 points carry Portland Trail Blazers to 105-95 win over Charlotte Hornets: At the buzzer

-The Portland Trail Blazers welcomed Damian Lillard and Anfernee Simons back to the lineup Monday night in Miami, but it was Josh Hart who delivered the game-winning basket.
-Hart hit a three-pointer from the left corner as time expired to give the Blazers a 110-107 victory.
-The electric shot came...
+The Portland Trail Blazers overcame poor starts in the first and third quarters to fight off an upset bid by the Charlotte Hornets Friday night and win 105-95 at the Spectrum Center in Charlotte, North Carolina.
+The Blazers played without Jusuf Nurkic and Jerami Grant, but a loss still would...

 Jazz roll past Lakers again, 139-116 with LeBron sitting